sustainable-rails/log_method/README.md

 ### Options

-* `after_log_proc` This is a proc/lambda to be callied after each log message has been sent to `Rails.logger.info`.
+* `after_log_proc` This is a proc/lambda to be called after each log message has been sent to `Rails.logger.info`.
 In the example above, we're using this to send a breadcrumb to Bugsnag so that if there is an error with this request, we can see what log messages were logged for that request.
 It will be given these arguments:
    - `class_thats_logging_name` - The class where `log` was called
    - `method_name` - The method name passed to `log`
    - `object_id` - The id of the object passed to `log`, if it had one